spark-jobserver/spark-jobserver/job-server/src/test/resources/test_binaries/README.txt

       }
     }

-The egg contains the python package of the following:
+The egg/wheel contains the python package of the following:

     print("This program does nothing")